woojiahao/woojiahao/README.md

 I am a software engineer, Elixir enthusiast, technical author, and all around tech nerd!
 I love building projects, writing about building projects, and talking about building projects.
 I open-source most of my projects on GitHub and my knowledge through my blog.

+Right now, I'm working to develop @git-mastery, a Git education tool to help students pick up Git through fun and interactive puzzles with consistent feedback!

 I have had the opportunity to dip my toes into many different fields and roles throughout the years:

 - Returning Teaching Assistant @ NUS CS2103/T (Software Engineering)